-• Unit 2: Prose Literature
+Unit 2: Prose Literature

 Pupils study and discuss a prescribed amount of Latin text, as well as some of the text in translation to give a better understanding of the context.
-There is a choice of texts, including Cicero's Pro Cluentio, Tacitus' Annals and Livy's Histories.
+There is a choice of texts by authors including Cicero, Tacitus and Livy.